 About Cerro del Villar

-Founded in around 760 BC, Cerro del Villar is one of the most important Phoenician settlements in the western Mediterranean, thriving for almost 200 years until it was peacefully abandoned, with the population probably moving four kilometres west to Malaka (modern-day Malaga).
+Founded around 760 BC, Cerro del Villar was one of the most important Phoenician settlements in the western Mediterranean.
+It thrived for almost 200 years before being peacefully abandoned, when the population likely moved four kilometres west to Malaka (modern-day Malaga).

-Originally located on a small island just five metres above sea level, Cerro del Villar was vulnerable to flooding due to its marshy conditions and deforestation, but its position at the mouth of the largest river in Andalucia with one of the best harbours on the coast was strategic, controlling trade between the Mediterranean and southern Spain’s fertile interior.
+Originally located on a small island just five metres above sea level, Cerro del Villar was vulnerable to flooding due to marshy conditions and deforestation.
+However, its position at the mouth of the Guadalhorce River - the largest river in Malaga province - was highly strategic.
+Boasting one of the best harbours on the coast, the settlement controlled lucrative trade between the Mediterranean and the fertile interior of southern Spain.

-The prosperity of Cerro del Villar is evident from the settlement's expansion to cover the entire island and its lack of fortifications, suggesting friendly relations with the local population and status as a neutral meeting space for traders and cultural exchange.
+The prosperity of Cerro del Villar is evident from its expansion to cover the entire island.
+Furthermore, its complete lack of fortifications suggests peaceful relations with the local population, establishing the settlement as a neutral market space for traders and cultural exchange.

-The Cerro del Villar archaeological site was first excavated in 1966, with further work from 1986 led by the esteemed Maria Eugenia Aubet (ongoing under José Suárez Padilla) confirming that the Phoenician settlement was the economic hub of Spain’s southern coast almost 3,000 years ago.
+The Cerro del Villar archaeological site was first excavated in 1966.
+Subsequent work starting in 1986, led by the esteemed María Eugenia Aubet and continuing today under José Suárez Padilla, confirmed that this Phoenician settlement was the primary economic hub of Spain’s southern coast nearly 3,000 years ago.

-The Guadalhorce waterway gave the Phoenician settlers access to the rich agricultural resources of the Guadalhorce valley and its local communities, while the settlement’s port facilities could handle the cargo of both large ships and smaller river boats.
+The Guadalhorce waterway granted the Phoenician settlers direct access to the rich agricultural resources and indigenous communities of the fertile valley.
+Simultaneously, the settlement’s port facilities accommodated the cargo of both large maritime ships and smaller river craft.

-Cerro del Villar also offered an overland route to the heartland and mineral reserves of Tartessos, and was one of the last safe harbours before the challenging crossing of the Straits of Gibraltar through the Pillars of Hercules en route to Cadiz.
+Beyond river trade, Cerro del Villar offered a vital overland route to the mineral-rich heartland of Tartessos.
+It also served as one of the last safe harbours before sailors faced the challenging crossing of the Strait of Gibraltar - historically known as the Pillars of Hercules - en route to Cádiz.

-Although only a small proportion of the site has been excavated, clear signs of its sophisticated urban layout have emerged, including large brick residences surrounded by a network of streets, covered walkways and open spaces.
-Some of these luxurious dwellings were at least two storeys high, with six or more rooms arranged around an interior courtyard and direct access to the sea via private jetties.
+Although only a small portion of the site has been excavated, clear signs of its sophisticated urban layout have emerged.
+Discoveries include large brick residences surrounded by a network of streets, covered walkways, and open spaces.
+Some of these luxurious dwellings rose at least two storeys high, featuring six or more rooms arranged around an interior courtyard with direct access to the sea via private jetties.

-Evidence of Cerro del Villar’s thriving economy comes from the site’s marketplace, port infrastructure and industrial zone.
-The settlement was the regional centre for commercial wheel-made pottery production, particularly tableware, which was a revolutionary upgrade on local handmade ceramics and highly prized by indigenous communities.
+Evidence of Cerro del Villar’s thriving economy comes from the site’s marketplace, port infrastructure, and industrial zone.
+The settlement served as the regional centre for commercial, wheel-made pottery production - particularly tableware.
+This advanced ceramic style represented a revolutionary upgrade over local handmade pottery and was highly prized by indigenous communities.

-Apart from ceramics manufacturing, the site's industrial area included workshops for processing metals like iron, bronze, copper, lead and silver, and facilities for the production of coloured textiles (large quantities of murex shells used to produce Tyrian purple dye were found in one building).
-Cerro del Villar’s status and role in Mediterranean trade is also clear from the Greek and Etruscan pottery found at the site, as well as imports from the Phoenician sister settlement of Carthage in North Africa.
+Beyond ceramics manufacturing, the site's industrial quarter included workshops for processing iron, bronze, copper, lead, and silver.
+It also housed facilities for the production of coloured textiles; notably, excavators discovered large quantities of Murex shells inside one building, confirming the local manufacture of Tyrian purple dye.
+Cerro del Villar’s prominent role in Mediterranean trade is further evidenced by the Greek and Etruscan pottery found at the site, alongside imports from its North African Phoenician sister settlement, Carthage.

-Another advantage of Cerro del Villar was its fertile river valley with 18 km² of land remarkably well suited to intensive and high-yield agriculture.
-Wheat, barley, oats, lentils, grapes and peaches were grown, with the number of stone mills for grinding corn discovered indicating that the limited population of the Phoenician settlement must have produced a surplus of grain for export.
+Another major advantage of Cerro del Villar was its fertile river valley, featuring 18 km² of land remarkably well suited to intensive, high-yield agriculture.
+Local farmers grew wheat, barley, oats, lentils, grapes, and peaches.
+The sheer number of stone mills discovered for grinding grain indicates that the small Phoenician population produced a significant surplus for export.

-While wine was imported from the east in Cerro del Villar’s early days, vineyards soon sprang up around the settlement, and ceramic transport and storage containers (amphorae) containing grape residue found in the industrial zone suggest that previously uncultivated alcoholic wine was unsurprisingly popular with local customers.
+While wine was imported from the eastern Mediterranean during Cerro del Villar’s early days, vineyards soon sprang up around the settlement.
+Excavators discovered ceramic transport and storage amphorae containing grape residue within the industrial zone.
+This evidence suggests that the introduction of wine - previously unknown to the region - proved highly popular with local indigenous customers.

-The discovery of abundant remains of cattle, sheep, goats and fish, as well as equipment including hooks, lead weights and harpoons shows that the inhabitants practiced stockrearing, animal husbandry and commercial fishing.
-The remains of meat and tuna inside amphorae also point to preserved foods being a popular export, with expensive fermented fish sauce (garum) probably produced in quantity soon after the settlement’s foundation.
+Abundant remains of cattle, sheep, and goats - alongside specialized equipment like hooks, lead weights, and harpoons - demonstrate that the inhabitants practiced both livestock husbandry and commercial fishing.
+Furthermore, finding meat and tuna remnants inside amphorae points to preserved foods as a major export.
+This includes early forms of fermented fish sauce (garum), which was likely produced in large quantities soon after the settlement's foundation.

-The site of Cerro del Villar’s necropolis is disputed.
-Cortijo de San Isidro in La Rebanadilla is nearby, but its late ninth century BC burials mean that it appears to have been used before the settlement was founded.
-A number of Phoenican alabaster urns containing cremated remains have been found in shaft tombs at Cortijo de Montañez which is also close to the site, as is the mainly Punic cemetery at Jardin, but no main necropolis reflecting the status, duration and diversity of Cerro del Villar has so far been discovered.
+The exact location of Cerro del Villar’s main necropolis remains disputed.
+While Cortijo de San Isidro in La Rebanadilla is nearby, its late ninth-century BC burials suggest it was used before the main settlement was even founded.
+Alternatively, a number of Phoenician alabaster urns containing cremated remains have been discovered in shaft tombs at the nearby Cortijo de Montañez.
+However, despite these close burial clusters, no primary necropolis reflecting the true scale, duration, and social diversity of Cerro del Villar has ever been found.

 Phoenician Red Slip Ware

-Phoenician 'red slip' refers to a coating of red clay that was applied to a vessel’s golden-coloured surface, and then polished and smoothed.
-Originally produced in the Phoenician homeland and later in the western Mediterranean settlements, red slip ware was considered a status symbol due to the high sheen and reddish-brown finish that was intended to resemble bronze.
+Phoenician "red slip" refers to a coating of red clay applied to a vessel’s golden-hued surface and then meticulously polished.
+Originally produced in the Phoenician homeland and later across western Mediterranean settlements, red slip ware became a major status symbol.
+Its high sheen and reddish-brown finish were intentionally crafted to resemble luxury bronze vessels.

-The presence of red slip tableware is a key footprint of the Phoenicians, either as traders or settlers, and is found at sites across the Mediterranean.
-The differing width of red slip plate rims has also been crucial in allowing archaeologists to establish a timeline for the early Phoenician presence in southern Spain.
+The presence of red slip tableware serves as a primary archaeological footprint of Phoenician trade and settlement across the Mediterranean.
+Furthermore, the evolving width of red slip plate rims has been crucial in allowing archaeologists to establish a precise timeline for the early Phoenician presence in southern Spain.

 Address